+Each direct transmission starts from S, with the intended destination as D. If the direct transmission fails, the relay node which has received the packet successfully and has the best relay channel quality to D will be selected to forward the packet to D, following the cooperative retransmission protocol.
 In this model, it is assumed that all nodes can hear each other.
-The distance between any relay node and D is negligible compared to the distance between S and D. The channels between every transmission pair, i.e., between S and D, S and each relay node $R_i$ , as well as $R_i$ and D, are assumed to be independent of each other, hence full spatial diversity can be achieved by data retransmission over another/other channel(s).
-Moreover, we assume the channels are strongly temporally correlated, i.e., consecutive packets on the same channel are subjected to the same channel fading condition and hence identical packet error rate.
+The distance between any relay node and D is negligible This network topology is based on our previous work [6], where we have demonstrated that it is more energy efficient to use relay nodes closer to the destination in the context of cooperative retransmission network. compared with the distance between S and D. The channels between every transmission pair, i.e., between S and D, S and each relay node $R_i$ , as well as $R_i$ and D, are assumed to be independent of each other, hence full spatial diversity can be achieved by data retransmission over another/other channel(s).
+Moreover, we assume that channels are strongly temporally correlated, i.e., consecutive packets on the same channel are subjected to the same channel fading condition and hence identical packet error rate.
 III.
-COOPERATIVE MAC PROTOCOL DESCRIPTION

-The C-ARQ protocol is proposed based on the Distributed Coordination Function (DCF) scheme in WLANs, to deal with the three key issues on MAC layer, i.e., when to cooperate, whom to cooperate with and how to protect cooperative transmissions [8].
+COOPERATIVE MAC PROTOCOL DESCRIPTION The C-ARQ protocol is proposed based on the Distributed Coordination Function (DCF) scheme in WLANs, to deal with the three key issues on MAC layer, i.e., when to cooperate, whom to cooperate with and how to protect cooperative transmissions [8].
 In this section, we first summarize the C-ARQ MAC protocol, and then introduce its relay selection algorithm in details in the second subsection.

-A. Cooperative Automatic Repeat Request Scheme

-The C-ARQ protocol procedure consists of two phases: direct transmission and cooperative retransmission.
+A. Cooperative Automatic Repeat Request Scheme The C-ARQ protocol procedure consists of two phases: direct transmission and cooperative retransmission.
 The cooperative retransmission only happens when the first direct transmission fails.
 It is briefly presented in the following about how the protocol works.
 More details can be found in [8].

 Fig. 2.
-C-ARQ Basic Access Scheme.

-As the first step, S sends out a DATA packet to its destination D following the original DCF basic access scheme.
+C-ARQ Basic Scheme: Successful Cooperative Retransmission As the first step, S sends out a DATA packet to its destination D following the original DCF basic access scheme.
 If and only if the data packet is received erroneously at D, D will broadcast a Call For Cooperation (CFC) packet to invite other nodes in the network to operate as relay nodes and at the same time to provide them the opportunity of measuring their respective relay channel quality.
 Only relay nodes that have decoded the packet sent by S correctly become relay candidates.
 According to the relay selection algorithm, the relay candidate with the best relay channel quality Rb, will first get channel access and forward its received packet to the destination.
-After detecting the data packet from Rb on the channel, the other relay candidates will withdraw from the cooperation contention and discard their received packets.
+After detecting the data packet from Rb on the channel, the other relay candidates will withdraw from their cooperation contention and discard their received packets.
 If D decodes the packet correctly after the best-relay-channel retransmission, D will return an ACK packet to S. Otherwise, the cooperative transmission fails.
 In this case, S will get access to the channel again after DIFS interval.
 The message exchange sequence of the C-ARQ scheme with a successful cooperative retransmission is illustrated in Fig. 2.

-B. Relay Selection Algorithm

-The relay nodes in C-ARQ are selected in a distributed manner by using the instantaneous channel condition obtained through the CFC packet sent from D. After the cooperative phase starts, each relay candidate gets its backoff time of $T_i$ according to its own relay channel condition.
+B. Relay Selection Algorithm The relay nodes in C-ARQ are selected in a distributed manner by using the instantaneous channel condition obtained through the CFC packet sent from D. After the cooperative phase starts, each relay candidate gets its backoff time of $T_i$ according to its own relay channel condition.
 1) backoff time function: In C-ARQ, the backoff time, $T_i$ is defined as a function: